-The Center for Victim Advocacy and the Title IX Coordinator have created a one-page, two-sided flyer to provide victims of sexual assault, dating violence, domestic violence, and stalking (the "VAWA Flyer") with written information about the following:
+The Center for Victim Advocacy and the Title IX Coordinator have created a one-page, two-sided flyer to provide victims of sexua assault, dating violence, domestic violence, and stalking (the "VAWA Flyer") with written information about the following:

-- 1. The importance of preserving evident that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2.
-How and to who the alleged offense should be reported. - 3.
-Options about the involvement of law enforcement and campus authorities, including the victims options to - a.
-Notify law enforcement authorities, including oncampus and local police; - b.
+- 1. The importance of preserving evidence that may assist in in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2.
+How and to who the alleged offense can be reported. - 3.
+Options about the involvement of law enforcement and campus authorities, including the victims' options to - a.
+Notify law enforcement authorities, including on- campus and local police; - b.
 Be assisted by campus authorities in notifying law enforcement authorities, if the victim chooses; or - c.
 Decline to notify law enforcement authorities. - 4.
 The rights of victims and our institution's responsibility for orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution. - 5.
-Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the

-USF System and in the community.
+Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the USF System and in the community.

-- Options for, and available assistance in, changing academic, living, transportation, and work situations ("protective measures"). - 7.
+- USF System and in the community. - 6.
+Options for, and available assistance in, changing academic, living, transportation, and work situations ("protective measures"). - 7.
 Students' or employees' rights and options in the event of these crimes.